openbsod/nflow2mysql/README.md

 You can find additional info here https://www.iana.org/assignments/ipfix/ipfix.xml and also at https://tools.ietf.org/html/rfc7012

 That`s all.
-Quick and dirty..
+Quick and dirty proof of concept..